phalcon/documentation/docs/application-micro.md

 ### Return Response

-A different approach returning data back to the caller is to return the [Phalcon\Http\Response][http-response] object directly from the application.
+A different approach to returning data back to the caller is to return the [Phalcon\Http\Response][http-response] object directly from the application.
 When responses are returned by handlers, they are automatically sent by the application.

 ```php
 <?php